 [25] concluded that about 40% of the total moisture used is extracted from the first quarter of the root zone, 30% from the second, 20% from the third and 10% from the last quarter.

 Generally, the distribution pattern of the sugarcane root system along the growing season determines the available water storage capacity, subsequently the irrigation depth to be applied, whereas the crop water requirements of different stages of growth for either plant cane or ratoon crop, determine the indenting of water application.
-On the other hand the poor physical properties of the soil and the high soil moisture content in deeper soil make the roots develop laterally in shallow depth, subsequently, occupy a small volume of soil from which only small amount of water and nutrients can be taken, then these shallow roots can be considered as a weak anchorage and the stand of cane tend to lodge at later growth stage in high wind speed.
+On the other hand, the poor physical properties of the soil and the high soil moisture content in deeper soil make the roots develop laterally in shallow depth, subsequently, occupy a small volume of soil from which only small amount of water and nutrients can be taken, then these shallow roots can be considered as a weak anchorage and the stand of cane tend to lodge at later growth stage in high wind speed.

 The short irrigation intervals prevent surface soil drying and encourage a higher percentage of roots to develop near the soil surface; however, poor soil aeration restricts root growth.
 Grable [26] stated that the excessive wetting of soils for period of time results in poor aeration and restricted root development, and as the soil dries, root that have developed under highly hydrated conditions can become poor conductors of water and thus limit water availability and water and nutrient transport into and through the root system.
 Trouse